Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Preliminary

-\paragraph{Federated Learning with Partial Participation} Federated learning with partial participation is a fundamental characteristic of practical federated learning systems.
-Real-world deployments inherently involve clients with heterogeneous capabilities and intermittent availability due to device constraints, battery limitations, and network connectivity variations \citep{mcmahan2017communication, kairouz2021advances}.
+Federated learning with partial participation is a fundamental characteristic of practical federated learning systems.
+Real-world deployments inherently involve clients with heterogeneous capabilities and intermittent availability due to device constraints, battery limitations, and variations in network connectivity \citep{mcmahan2017communication, kairouz2021advances}.
 This participation pattern directly impacts communication efficiency and system scalability, making it a critical consideration for algorithm design.

-In the usual partial participation setting, all clients are assumed to be non-Byzantine, i.e., $\gG = [n]$.
-The classical \textsc{FedAvg} algorithm~\citep{mcmahan2017communication} samples a subset of active clients, denoted by $\gS_t \subseteq [n]$, uniformly at random at each round $t$, and aggregates their local updates by naive averaging: \( \tfrac{1}{|\gS_t|} \sum_{i \in \gS_t} g_i^t, \) where $g_i^t$ denotes the local gradient estimator of client $i$ (e.g., a stochastic gradient).
+In the usual partial participation setting, all clients are assumed to be non-Byzantine, i.e., $\delta=0$.
+The classical algorithm \algname{FedAvg}~\citep{mcmahan2017communication} selects a subset of clients, denoted as $\gS_t \subseteq [n]$, randomly at each round $t$.
+It then aggregates their local updates using the naive averaging i.e., \( \frac{1}{|\gS_t|} \sum_{i \in \gS_t} \bm g_i^t, \) where $\bm g_i^t$ represents the stochastic gradient of client $i$.
+If the stochastic gradient is replaced by the local momentum $\bm m_i^t$, the algorithm is referred to as \algname{FedCM}~\citep{xu2021fedcm}.